 (707) 539-4533 | Sonoma Napa and Marin Counties

 Winter is upon us, and we depend on the furnace to create a cozy home during the festive season.
 We present 10 Common Furnace Problems (And How to Fix Them) in this blog post to help you if the heat doesn’t come through the vents.
 The solutions are kept simple and within the scope of safety.
-For anything but the obvious, a trained and certified furnace repair technician must be consulted for any services and repairs.
+For anything but the obvious, a trained and certified furnace repair technician must be consulted for any air-conditioning-services-in-santa-rosa and repairs.

 1) Lack of Regular Maintenance